PrasannaAdiga/tech-notes/golang/07_slice.md

 - Slices allow for multiple "views" of the same underlying array.
 - Slices can grow through the use of the built-in function append.
 - Do not try to share the slice values, It is designed to stay on stack, designed to use value semantics and we should be making copy of it.
+- Slices are copied by reference hence it is not comparable with other slices.

 There are 2 kinds of slices:
 - Nil slice: When we create a slice and set it to a zero value we get nil slice.
 Ex: `var data []string`.
 This is used along with while returning an error.